helm/helm-www/content/en/docs/chart_best_practices/values.md

 ## Naming Conventions

-Variables names should begin with a lowercase letter, and words should be separated with camelcase:
+Variable names should begin with a lowercase letter, and words should be separated with camelcase:

 Correct: